-- (1) JIA WEI LIFESTYLE, INC. is coded "0". - (2) The investees are coded from "1" in the order presented in the table above.
+- (I) The parent company is coded '0'. - (2) The investors are coded from "1" in the order mounted in the table above. - Note 2 : The relationships between endorsoment/exacution providers and exacutated nurses are categorized into the following types - (1) A company that has a business relationship with Jia Wei Lifestyle, Inc. - (2) A subsidiary in which Ra Wei Lifestyle.
+Inc holds directly over 50% of common equity interest. - (7) An investee in which Ra Wei Lifestyle.
+Inc and its subsidiaries jointly held over 50% of common equity interest - (4) A parent company that holds directly over 90% or indirectly over 90% through a subsidiary of the company's common equity interest. - (5) A company that has provided guarantees to Jia Wei Lifestyle, Inc., and vice versa, due to contractual requirements. - (6) A company in which Xu Wei Lifestyle, Inc. jointly invests with other sharsholders, and for which Xu Wei Lifestyle, Inc has provided endorsement/guarantee in proportion to its sharsholding processage - (7) Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 3 1 Jia Wei Lifewrie, Inc. 1 The averages amount of endorsements/mannerses for any sincle entity shall not exceed 100% of the Commun's net easily in the lastest Financial Statements - Note 4 1 Jia Wei Liferryle, Inc. 1 The agreement amount of endorsements/managers shall not exceed 199% of the Commun's net coulty in the lastest Pleancial Statements - Note 5 : Maximum balance of endorsements/guarantees provided to others for current period.

-Note 2: The relationships between endorsement/guarantee providers and guaranteed parties are categorized into the following types:
+Note 6: The maximum balance for the period and ending balance represent the amounts approved by the Board Directors.

-- (1) A company that has a business relationship with Jia Wei Lifestyle, Inc. - (2) A subsidiary in which Jia Wei Lifestyle, Inc holds directly over 50% of common equity interest. - (3) An investee in which Jia Wei Lifestyle, Inc and its subsidiaries jointly hold over 50% of common equity interest. - (4) A parent company that holds directly over 90% or indirectly over 90% through a subsidiary of the company's common equity interest. - (5) A company that has provided guarantees to Jia Wei Lifestyle, Inc., and vice versa, due to contractual requirements. - (6) A company in which Jia Wei Lifestyle, Inc. jointly invests with other shareholders, and for which Jia Wei Lifestyle, Inc has provided endorsement/guarantee in proportion to its shareholding percentage. - (7) Companies in the same industry provide among themselves joint and several security for a perfomance guarantee of a sales contract for pre-construction homes pursunat to the Consumer Protection Act for each other. - Note 3: Jia Wei Lifestyle, Inc.: The aggregate amount of endorsements/guarantees for any single entity shall not exceed 500% of the Company's net equity in the lastest Financial Statements - Note 4: Jia Wei Lifestyle, Inc.: The aggregate amount of endorsements/guarantees shall not exceed 500% of the Company's net equity in the lastest Financial Statements - Note 5: Maximum balance of endorsements/guarantees provided to others for current period. - $Note \ 6: The \ maximum \ balance \ for \ the \ period \ and \ ending \ balance \ represent \ the \ amounts \ approved \ by \ the \ Board \ Directors.$ - Note 7: The company which endorsements/guarantees by Jia Wei Lifestyle, Inc should disclosed the amount actually drawn within ending balance. - Note 8 : Public company provided endorsements/guarantees to subsidiary or subsidiary provided endorsements/guarantees to public company or provided endorsements/guarantees which located in CHINA area coded "Y". - Note 9 : Tzeng Shyng Plastic Product (Heyuan) Co., Ltd : The aggregate amount of endorsements/guarantees for any single entity shall not exceed 100% of the Company's net equity in the lastest Financial Statements
+- Note 7: The company which endorsements/guarantees by Jia Wei Liferryle, Inc should disclosed the amount actually drawn within ending balance. - Note 8: Public company provided endorsements/guarantees to subsidiary or subsidiary provided endorsements/guarantees to public company or provided endorsements/guarantees which located in CHINA area coded "Y". - Now 9: Trans Stress Plants Product (Heyant) Co.
+Ltd.: The average amount of endorsements/sugrances shall not exceed 100% of the sub-subsidiary's net easily in the lastest Financial Statements.